 Bringing Children and Art Together – Children’s Art Week

 Children’s Art Week takes place in the UK and is organised by Engage.
-All over the country, between the 9th and the 17th June, various events will be held, giving young people and children the opportunity to get involved in a range of art activities.
+All over the country various events will be held, giving young people and children the opportunity to get involved in a range of art activities.

 What is Engage?